AusDTO/service-handbook/_capability/9-deployment/index.md

 # Level 0
-When you only release software every 6-18 months deployments can be a very big deal.
-Typically individual teams are responsible for planning, scheduling, performing and testing the process.
+When you only release software every 6-18 months, deployments can be a very big deal.
+Typically there are individual teams responsible for planning, scheduling, performing and testing the release.

-Because of the time, effort and money involved in releasing software, organisations can be  protective of their release process leading to stagnation.
+Because of the time, effort and money involved in releasing software, organisations can be  protective of their release process, which leads to stagnation.
 This makes iteration, optimisation and innovation difficult.

 ### Indications that you're operating at level 0